Security: anti-drug commissioner, €10M for stations, stable crime rate

 Anti-drug efforts

-- Regional anti-drug commissioner — dedicated authority, mirroring the federal mechanism
+- Regional drugs commissioner: dedicated authority, mirroring the federal mechanism (creation confirmed on 16 June 2026, see above)

 - Integrated regional drug plan — chain approach (prevention, harm reduction, enforcement)